cloud-gov/pages-uswds-gatsby/README.md

 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&repo=18F/federalist-uswds-gatsby)](https://dependabot.com)

-# Federalist + U.S. Web Design System + Gatsby
+# cloud.gov Pages + U.S. Web Design System + Gatsby

-This site is developed using the [U.S. Web Design System v 2.0](https://v2.designsystem.digital.gov) and is focused on providing developers a starter kit and reference implementation for Federalist websites.
-You can view the [preview](https://federalist-b146cf1e-c756-4b1f-bb83-c516cac94fbb.app.cloud.gov/site/18f/federalist-uswds-gatsby/) deployed on Federalist.
+This site is developed using the [U.S. Web Design System v 2.0](https://v2.designsystem.digital.gov) and is focused on providing developers a starter kit and reference implementation for cloud.gov Pages websites.
+You can view the [preview](uswds-gatsby.pages.cloud.gov) deployed on cloud.gov Pages.

 This code uses the [Gatsby](https://www.gatsbyjs.org/) framework and built with Javascript and [React](https://reactjs.org/).
-If you prefer to use Ruby, check out [federalist-uswds-jekyll](https://github.com/18F/federalist-uswds-jekyll), which uses [Jekyll](https://jekyllrb.com) site engine.

-This project assumes that you are comfortable editing source code.
-If you prefer to launch a website without editing any source code, checkout [uswds-jekyll](https://github.com/18F/uswds-jekyll), which allows you to change the layout and content with configuration files.

 This project strives to be compliant with requirements set by [21st Century IDEA Act](https://www.meritalk.com/articles/senate-passes-idea-act/).
 The standards require that a website or digital service: